Islamic eschatology: Predestination

-Who will enter Heaven or hell
+Who will enter heaven or hell

 Scholars do not all agree on who will end up in Jannah and who in Jahannam, and the criteria for deciding.
 Issues include whether all Muslims, even those who've committed major sins, will end up in Jannah; whether any non-Muslims will be saved or all will go to Jahannam.

 According to the Quran, the basic criterion for salvation in the afterlife is the belief in the oneness of God (tawḥīd), angels, revealed books, messengers, as well as repentance to God, and doing good deeds (amal salih).
-This is qualified by the doctrine that ultimately salvation can only be attained through God's judgment.
+This is qualified by the doctrine that ultimately salvation can only be attained through God's judgement.